phenogit/phenogit.github.io/kit-korner-notes.markdown

                     2N: Breaks out of the asking sequence and goes into natural bidding
                     3C: Ask about partner's holding in diamonds
                     3D: Ask about partner's holding in hearts
+                2H: Minimum, 4 spades, fewer than 4 hearts
+                    2N: Find out more
             2H: Natural force
             3H: Solid or semi-solid suit and sets trumps Style is responder strives to bid out his shape.